Tatarstan Airlines Flight 363: Final report

 On 24 December 2015, the IAC released their final report stating that the crash was caused by an under-qualified crew who lacked the skills to recover from an excessive nose up attitude during a go-around procedure.
-The go-around was necessitated by a positional error in the navigation system, a map drift.
+The go-around was necessitated by a positional error in the navigation system—a map drift.
 The pilots' deficiencies were caused by lack of airline safety management and lack of regulators' oversight.

 According to the final report, during the final approach the crew initiated a go-around, but being under high workload, which possibly caused a "tunnel vision effect", they did not perceive warning messages related to auto-pilot disconnection.
 When the plane climbed to 700 m, its pitch angle reached 25 degrees and the airspeed dropped to 230 km/h.
-At that moment the captain, who had not performed a go-around outside of training, moved the yoke, pitching nose down, which led to stopping climb and started a descent and increase of the aircraft's airspeed.
-After reaching the altitude of 700 m, the aircraft started a steep nosedive, with the pitch angle reaching −75° when the aircraft impacted the ground.
+At that moment the captain, who had not performed a go-around outside of training, moved the yoke, pitching nose down, which stopped the climb and started a descent and an increase in the aircraft's airspeed.
+After reaching the altitude of 700 m, the aircraft started a steep nosedive, with the pitch angle reaching −75° on ground impact.
 The plane crashed on the airport's runway with a speed exceeding 450 km/h.
-The time from the start of the go-around maneuver until the impact was about 45 seconds, including 20 seconds of aircraft descent.
+The time from the start of the go-around maneuver until the impact was about 45 seconds, including 20 seconds of descent.